UTD-FAST-Lab/NDSAStudy/README.md

 ### Replicating Major Paper Results

-The following 24 commands will run experiments for all tool/benchmark combinations using Strategy I, excluding PyCG.
-Alternatively, you can execute the shell script `run_all_s1.sh`.
 Replicating the major results from the paper is expected to require thousands of hours of machine time and significant system memory.
 Please ensure that sufficient computing resources are available before running these commands.
 For reference, the experiments in our paper were conducted on two servers:

 - *Server 1*: 384GB of RAM, 2 Intel Xeon Gold 5218 16-core CPUs @ 2.30GHz.